 Image: A group of boys set to work creating an allotment on a bomb site in London during 1942.
 Imperial War Museum IWM Non-Commercial Licence.

 How to cite this piece: Smith, M. K. (1996, 2020).
 Marie Paneth – Branch Street, The Windemere Children and art therapy and pedagogy.
 The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/marie-paneth-branch-street-the-windemere-children-art-and-pedagogy/ .
 Retrieved: insert date].

 Note: Parts of this article (especially on Branch Street) first appeared in 1996.
-The current piece is based on further research (a lot more material is now available), and information provided by Tom Ulrich.
+The current piece is based on further research (a lot more material is now available – and referenced here), and information provided by Tom Ulrich.
+Details of addresses and travel from 1939 onwards came largely from passenger arrival databases and probate information.
 In writing this I have not been able to access Marie Paneth’s papers in the Library of Congress which, I am sure, would spread considerable light on some key elements discussed here.
 MKS.

 © Mark K. Smith 2020